timecapsulellc/Capsule/update_log.md

 1. try to load the lora to the base model, if failed (model mismatch), then try to load the lora to refiner.
 2. try to load the lora to refiner, if failed (model mismatch) then do nothing.

-In this way, Fooocus 2.1.782 can benefit from all models and loras from CivitAI with both SDXL and SD1.5 ecosystem, using the unique Fooocus swap algorithm, to achieve extremely high quality results (although the default setting is already very high quality), especially in some anime use cases, if users really want to play with all these things.
+In this way, Capsule 2.1.782 can benefit from all models and loras from CivitAI with both SDXL and SD1.5 ecosystem, using the unique Capsule swap algorithm, to achieve extremely high quality results (although the default setting is already very high quality), especially in some anime use cases, if users really want to play with all these things.

 Recently the community also developed LCM loras.
 Users can use it by setting the sampler as 'LCM', scheduler as 'sgm_uniform' (Update in 2.1.798: scheduler should also be "lcm"), the forced overwrite of sampling step as 4 to 8, and CFG guidance as 1.0, in dev tools.
 Do not forget to change the LCM lora weight to 1.0 (many people forget this and report failure cases).
 Also, set refiner to None.
-If LCM's feedback in the artists community is good (not the feedback in the programmer community of Stable Diffusion), Fooocus may add some other shortcuts in the future.
+If LCM's feedback in the artists community is good (not the feedback in the programmer community of Stable Diffusion), Capsule may add some other shortcuts in the future.

 # 2.1.781

-(2023 Oct 26) Hi all, the feature updating of Fooocus will (really, really, this time) be paused for about two or three weeks because we really have some other workloads.
+(2023 Oct 26) Hi all, the feature updating of Capsule will (really, really, this time) be paused for about two or three weeks because we really have some other workloads.
 Thanks for the passion of you all (and we in fact have kept updating even after last pausing announcement a week ago, because of many great feedbacks)  - see you soon and we will come back in mid November.
 However, you may still see updates if other collaborators are fixing bugs or solving problems.

 * Disable refiner to speed up when new users mistakenly set same model to base and refiner.

 # 2.1.779

 * Disable image grid by default because many users reports performance issues.
-For example, https://github.com/lllyasviel/Fooocus/issues/829 and so on.
+For example, https://github.com/lllyasviel/Capsule/issues/829 and so on.
 The image grid will cause problem when user hard drive is not super fast, or when user internet connection is not very good (eg, run in remote).
 The option is moved to dev tools if users want to use it.
 We will take a look at it later.

 # 2.1.776